 Art is a non-verbal means of expression that bypasses cognitive barriers and enables children to make emotional breakthroughs that simply wouldn’t be possible without AWBW.
-Ninety-three percent of our leaders found the Children’s Windows Program highly effective in making breakthroughs with clients that are the hardest to reach and the majority of these found the art program MORE effective than ANY OTHER service in this regard.
 The following story from Martha Castillo of Angel Step Inn Domestic Violence Services gives a glimpse into how art provides a turning point for children surviving trauma.

 Danny was 11 years old.
 His father abused him verbally and physically.
 He also witnessed his mother and younger brother being abused.
 He would get so upset when his mother and father fought that he would vomit.